-The Administrative Agent shall not be deemed to have knowledge or notice of the occurrence of any Incipient Termination Event or Termination Event or Termination Event and stating that such notice is a "notice of termination."
+The Administrative Agent shall not be deemed to have knowledge or notice of the occurrence of any Incipient Termination Event or Termination Event unless the Administrative Agent has received notice from a Purchaser or a Seller referring to this Agreement, describing such Incipient Termination Event or Termination Event and stating that such notice is a "notice of termination."
 In the event that the Administrative Agent receives such a notice, the Administrative Agent shall promptly give notice thereof to the Purchasers and the Collection Agent.
-The Administrative Agent shall take such action with respect to such Incipient Termination Event as shall be reasonably directed by the Required Purchasers (or, if so specified by this Agreement, all Purchasers); provided, that unless and until the Administrative Agent shall have received such directions, the Administrative Agent may (but shall not be obligated to) take such action, or refrain from taking such action, with respect to such Incipient Termination Event or Termination Event or Termination Event as they shall deem advisable in the best interests of the Purchasers.
+The Administrative Agent shall take such action with respect to such Incipient Termination Event or Termination Event as shall be reasonably directed by the Required Purchasers (or, if so specified by this Agreement, all Purchasers); provided, that unless and until the Administrative Agent shall have received such directions, the Administrative Agent may (but shall not be obligated to) take such action, or refrain from taking such action, with respect to such Incipient Termination Event or Termination Event as they shall deem advisable in the best interests of the Purchasers.